 Table of Contents

-Chumming is the practice of throwing ground-up fish parts, blood, and bones into the water to attract predatory fish.
+Chumming is throwing ground-up fish parts, blood, and bones into the water to attract predatory fish.

 Chum often attracts smaller baitfish, which themselves attract the larger game fish, but the oil and blood from the chum often directly attract the bigger fish species.